akdataai/migrate-java-db-to-azure/step-01-deploy-java-ee-app-to-VM/README.md

   * Select next through to deploy
 <img src="media/DeployPetstoreJar.png" width=500 align=centre>

-# In browser test the application is running:
   * Using Edge upon the RDP navigate to http://10.0.1.4:8080/applicationPetstore/shopping/main.xhtml

-# Check the deployment has populated the PostgreSQL database
+## Check the deployment has populated the PostgreSQL database
   * Using psql from Git Bash connect to PostgreSQL and check the tables and records have been deployed
       ```bash
       psql "dbname=postgres host=10.0.1.4 user=postgres password=Demopass1234567 port=5432"